morbargig/morbargig/README.md

 * 🌐   Interested in full stack.
 * 🧐   Interested in DevOps.
-* 🎓   I finished study network administration, full stack developer and DevOps engineering.
+* 🎓   I finished study network administration, full stack development and DevOps engineering.
 * 💼   Currently working from home with program i developed.
 * 💻   working on DevOps project, and more features for my business.